-Chemistry BS, BA
+Chemistry BA, BS

-- If you have chemistry AP credit and are confident in your background and ability to focus, you should be fine taking CHEM 211 as a freshman.
-If you are unsure whether to go straight to organic, start off going to both CHEM 151 and CHEM 211.
-Stay in the one that feels appropriate and drop the other. - Each student working towards a BS degree must complete advanced work in one specialization: Biological and Medicinal Chemistry, Inorganic Chemistry and Inorganic Materials, Organic Chemistry, or Physical and Theoretical Chemistry. - BS students need at least eight credit hours of research, typically taken over two or three semesters.
+- Most freshmen will take a full-year course in general chemistry (CHEM 121/122/123/124).
+However, there are three options depending on your background.
+Students with AP/IB Chemistry or similar credit can choose to take CHEM 201/205 or can go directly to organic chemistry (CHEM 211 or 319) during their freshman year.
+If you are unsure what to do, talk to a Chemistry advisor. - Each student working towards a BS degree must complete advanced work in one specialization: Biological and Medicinal Chemistry, Inorganic Chemistry and Inorganic Materials, Organic Chemistry, or Physical and Theoretical Chemistry. - BS students need at least eight credit hours of research, typically taken over two or three semesters.
 Seniors planning to pursue a PhD should take Undergraduate Honors Research (CHEM 492 and 493), which includes independent research, a public presentation of findings and a formal thesis. - The best way to connect with a research advisor is to take the Freshman Chemistry Seminar, CHEM 110, which will introduce you to chemistry research labs at Rice and the Texas Medical Center.